nixos-asia/website/en/nix-modules.md

 - [[nix-modules/4/flake.nix]] outputs a `mkLib` function that gives us the `common` module along with the `lsdFor` function.
 - In [[nix-modules/5/flake.nix]], we access these for re-use, thus relieving our 5th flake of having to define `lsd.nix` and the `common` module.

+Our 5th flake is fairly simple, due to hiding all the implementation in an external flake (4th flake).
+The 5th flake contains only the "what" and not the "how" of our `lsd` packages; it tells us what to configure, hiding the implementation in an input flake (4th flake).

 {#end}
 ## Where to go from here?

-You have just completed reading a quick introduction to the module system, in particular how to define, use and share them in [[flakes]].
+You have just read a quick introduction to the module system, in particular how to define, use and share them in [[flakes]].
 To learn more about the module system, we recommend [this video from Tweag](https://www.youtube.com/watch?v=N7hFP_40DJo) as well the article "[Module system deep dive][doc]" from nix.dev.
+Look out for the next tutorial in this series, where we will talk about [[flake-parts]].

 [lsd]: https://github.com/lsd-rs/lsd